DarkBiscuits/natoify/README.md

 # Installation

-1. As a python package:
+1. As a python package (if I've gotten around to uploading it there...):
    ```sh
    pip install natoify
    ```